 b) To build in a measure that reflects the importance of each player to the side and their overall contribution to the season as a whole.
 It is fair to assume that the players who have made the highest number of appearances have been the key players.

-And do these results change your mind at all about which players to retain and which to release?
+And do these results change your mind at all about which players should be retained for League One and which should not?